-Step 3: Create your Employer Account
+Step 3: Create your employer account

 Find Paid Family and Medical Leave on your list of services in SAW.
-Click Access Now and continue.
-Here you have the option to create many types of accounts.
+Click Access Now and continue to the "Create an Account" page.
+Here you have the option to create several types of accounts.
+If you did not land on this page and are on the homepage for a different account type, click +Add/Switch in the top right of the screen to go to the "Choose an Account" page then click Create a New Account.

-Select Register your Business.
-Enter your business's Unified Business Identifier (UBI).
+Click Register your Business.
+Enter your business's Unified Business Identifier (UBI) issued by the Department of Revenue.
 Follow the instructions on the screen.
-If your UBI is not recognized by us, you'll have the option to submit documentation requesting that it be created and added to our system.
+If we don't recognize your UBI, you'll have the option to submit documentation requesting that it be created and added to our system.
+For more information, visit paidleave.wa.gov/technical-support.